francismaria/GalaxyWars/README.md

 #Design Patterns

 	* **Model View Controller**
+		To make testing easier and the code more organized.

 	* **Object Pool**
 		This design pattern is used to save memory and improve the performance when firing the projectiles, as they exist in a limited amount and are contantly being created and destroyed

 	* **Singleton**
+		It's implemented in the GameModel and GameController classes

 #Major Difficulties